Cloud Translation Blog

 Aim for a 300-600 dpi resolution for the best results, and save the file after you scan it.

-How to Translate a Scanned PDF that’s Been Optimized with OCR
+How to Translate a Scanned PDF That Has Been Optimized

 Upload your PDF to Pairaphrase by setting the source and target language.